pierprotocol/pier-smartcontracts/README.md

 # pier-smartcontracts
-Smart contracts for the deployment of the PIER “price target" token
+Smart contracts for the deployment of the ////Pier stable token